By Jody Weisel

 Eyvind Boyesen owned more high-performance patents that any other man in the sport of motocross.
 He was the only outside innovator to collect royalties from every major motorcycle manufacturer.
 And, instead of California, his race shop was located in the rolling valleys of Lenhartsville, Pennsylvania.

-Over the last 40 years, Eyvind Boyesen developed, patented (he has over 40 patents) and refined a host of products?some very practical and some hyper-theoretical.
-The list is amazing: reed valves, trapping valves, accelerator pumps, water pumps, Shokout grip, Boyesen Link and boost ports.
+Over the last 40, Eyvind Boyesen developed, patented (he has over 40 patents) and refined a host of products — some very practical and some hyper-theoretical.
+The list is amazing: reed valves, trapping valves, accelerator pumps, water pumps, Shokout grips, Boyesen Link and boost ports.

-Sadly, Eyvind passed away two years ago leaving his company in the hand sof his capable family and long-time employees.
+Sadly, Eyvind passed away one week before he was to be inducted into the AMA Hall of Fame.
+He left his company in the hands of his capable family and long-time employees.

 Next, Bob Smith, the owner of Smith goggles, wanted to introduce a goggle into the highly lucrative motocross market, so he contacted Scott Boyer to design the Roll-Off system.